 Maize USD 266 encompasses approximately 42 square miles in and around Maize and on the northwest side of Wichita.

-The district is unique in the fact that it doesn't have neighborhood schools.
-The school buildings are housed in two primary locations, a campus in the city of Maize and the south campus, located at 37th and Tyler Road in Wichita.
+The district is unique in the fact that it does not have neighborhood schools.
+The school buildings are housed in two primary locations, a campus in the city of Maize and the south campus, located at 37th Street North and Tyler Road in Wichita.

 Q: Why does Maize USD 266 have a student placement policy?

 A: District growth has made it necessary to have multiple buildings housing the same grade levels.
 Without school boundaries and with two high schools (plus Complete High School Maize, our alternative high school), two middle schools, and five elementary schools, our district for more than a dozen years has had policy in place addressing student placement.
 Please click here to read our board policy in full.
 (Student placement is addressed in Article V, Section 19.)

-Q: What’s new with Maize USD 266’s placement policy?
+Q: What’s new with Maize USD 266’s placement policy/process?